 We sell our services through Company-owned locations operating under the Radiant brands and through a network of independently owned strategic operating partners throughout North America operating under the Airgroup, Adcom, DBA and Service by Air brands.
-For the years ended June 30, 2020 and 2019, approximately 55% and 56% of our consolidated net revenues (this is a non-GAAP measure, see further discussion and reconciliation to a GAAP measure in Item 7) was derived through our strategic operating partners.
+For the years ended June 30, 2021 and 2020, approximately 52% and 55% of our consolidated net revenues (this is a non-GAAP measure, see further discussion and reconciliation to a GAAP measure in Item 7) was derived through our strategic operating partners.
 We believe our strategic operating partners will remain a critical component to our success for the foreseeable future.
 Although the terms of our strategic operating partner agreements vary widely, they generally cover the manner and amount of payments, the services to be performed, the length of the contract, and provide us with certain protections such as strategic operating partner-funded reserves against potential bad debts, indemnification obligations, and in certain instances include a personal guaranty of the independent owner(s) of the strategic operating partners.
-Additionally, certain of our strategic operating partner agreements may impose restrictions on us, including our ability to provide services in certain territories or to certain customers and our ability to hire employees of our strategic operating partners.
 Certain of our strategic operating partner agreements are for defined terms, while others are subject to "evergreen" terms, or contain automatic renewal provisions or are at-will on a month-to-month basis.
 Regardless of stated term, in most situations the agreements can be terminated by the strategic operating partner with prior notice.
 As certain agreements expire, there can be no assurance that we will be able to enter into new agreements that provide for the same terms and economics as those previously agreed upon, if at all.
 Thus, we are subject to the risk of strategic operating partner terminations and the failure or refusal of certain of our strategic operating partners to renew their existing agreements.
-This risk is often accentuated upon the acquisition of a new agency-based network.
-We have a number of customers and strategic operating partner locations with significant volume and stature; however, no single customer or strategic operating partner location represents more than 15% of our consolidated revenue.
+This risk is often accentuated upon the acquisition of a new agencybased network.
+We have a number of customers and strategic operating partner locations with significant volume and stature; however, no single customer or strategic operating partner location represents more than 10% of our consolidated revenue.
 We cannot be certain that we will be able to maintain and expand our existing strategic operating partner relationships or enter into new strategic operating partner relationships, or that new or renewed strategic operating partner relationships will be available on commercially reasonable terms.
-If we are unable to maintain and expand our existing strategic operating partner relationships, renew existing strategic operating partner relationships, or enter into new strategic operating partner relationships, we may lose customers, customer introductions and co-marketing benefits, and our operating results may be negatively impacted.
+If we are unable to maintain and expand our existing strategic operating partner relationships, renew existing strategic operating partner relationships, or enter into new strategic operating partner relationships, we may lose customers, customer introductions and comarketing benefits, and our operating results may be negatively impacted.
 We may also be restricted from growing in certain territories or with certain customers, except through our strategic operating partners.